tianocore-docs/edk2-CCodingStandardsSpecification/5_source_files/54_code_file_structure.md

 #### 5.4.2.2 Static

-An object declared `STATIC` has either file or block scope.
+An object declared `static` has file scope.
+Objects may not be declared 'static' within functions.

 ##### 5.4.2.2.1 Do not reuse an object or function identifier with static storage duration.